How Exercise Boosts Your Brain

 So you can't run a mile right now.
 No sweat.
 You don't even have to make running your goal.
 Studies show that just 20 minutes of walking before a test improved students' scores -- whether or not they were fit when they started.

 Start exercise slowly, and go with what you know.
 If you can walk for 10 minutes, begin by going for a 10-minute walk every day.
 If you can walk longer than that, great.
 Go for it!
-Just remember it is OK to start small.

-Exercise in the Morning Before School, If You Can
+Exercise Before School if You Can